A topic from the subject of Analytical Chemistry in Chemistry.

 Analytical instrumentation is the collection of tools and procedures used to separate, identify, and quantify chemical substances.
 It plays a crucial role in various fields, including chemistry, biology, medicine, and environmental science.

-• Selectivity: The ability to differentiate between specific compounds in a complex mixture.
+• Selectivity: The ability to differentiate between specific compounds in a complex mixture, minimizing interference from other components.

 Experiment: Spectrophotometric Analysis of an Unknown Solution